Memory Technologies - overview

 In PCM, the memory element changes physical state between an amorphous and a crystalline phase that have different electrical conductivity properties.
 The memory element can change between these two states in a controlled way using properly designed electrical current pulses.

-The PCM cell is programmed with fast current pulses which heat the material to crystalize or melt-quench the phase change material. a) PCM cell in the low resistance, poly crystalline phase. b) PCM cell in the high resistance state showing an amorphous dome of material covering the lower electrode. c) PCM layers embedded in a CMOS technology. d) Zoom-out TEM image of PCM cells.
+The PCM cell is programmed with fast current pulses which heat the material to crystalize or melt-quench the phase change material. a) PCM cell in the low resistance, poly crystalline phase. b) PCM cell in the high resistance state showing an amorphous dome of material covering the lower electrode. c) PCM layers embedded in a CMOS technology. d) Zoom-out TEM image of PCM cells. a) and b), Phase Change Materials: Science and Applications, Ed.
+S. Raoux and M. Wuttig, 2008. c) and d), G. Close et al., VLSI 2011.

 IBM Research has been a pioneer in the field of Phase Change Memory for over 15 years and continues to have a strong effort in refining the PCM device itself and also in exploring applications both inside and outside of the traditional memory applications.
 From materials research and process and integration development, to circuit and systems design and applications, IBM's efforts span the full range of atoms to applications in this field.
 IBM research labs from around the globe are combining efforts to continue to break new ground on hardware based neuromorphic applications tapping into the analog-like nature of the range of resistance states achievable by PCM.In PCM, the memory element changes physical state between an amorphous and a crystalline phase that have different electrical conductivity properties.
 The memory element can change bewteen these two states in a controlled way using properly designed electrical current pulses.